javalikescript/luajls/doc_topics/manual.md

 ## Overview

-Luajls is a standard library to build standalone [Lua](https://www.lua.org/) applications.
+luajls is a set of Lua modules for developing stand-alone [Lua](https://www.lua.org/) applications.

-The library provides an abstract interface to the underlying operating system, such as file system and network.
+The modules provide general-purpose functions such as class definition and promise, to operating system abstractions such as file system and network access.
+The modules support asynchronous I/O based on an event loop.

-The jls Lua library includes a set of jls Lua modules providing an API to abstract the host platform.
-The jls Lua library also provides interface for general purpose libraries such as _SSL_, _JSON_, _ZIP_, _JPEG_.
+The modules expose an API to abstract the host platform and general purpose libraries such as _SSL_, _JSON_, _XML_, _ZIP_.
 The main targeted OSes are _Linux_ and _Windows_.

 The only required dependency is Lua 5.4

-Optional dependencies are Lua modules such as _luafilesystem_, _luasocket_, _luv_, _lua-openssl_, _lua-cjson_.
+Optional dependencies are C and Lua modules such as _luafilesystem_, _luasocket_, _luv_, _lua-openssl_, _lua-cjson_.
 By example, the file system manipulation requires one of the _luafilesystem_ or the _luv_ dependent module.

 See [Lua JLS repository](https://github.com/javalikescript/luajls)